 Canada’s Atlantic Coast has the most varied and numerous whale watching opportunities in North America, with countless operators heading out every day in the summer months to spot these majestic mammals.

-The different species include humpbacks, minkes, finbacks and even blue whales, spotted during their annual migration between the Arctic and warmer southern waters
+The different species you may see while whale watching include humpbacks, minkes, finbacks and even blue whales, spotted during their annual migration between the Arctic and warmer southern waters

 Head to the St Lawrence River in Quebec, the Bay of Fundy in New Brunswick, Halifax or the eastern stretch of Newfoundland for a huge array of remarkable whale watching tours, but Cape Breton Island north of Nova Scotia is often heralded as one of Canada’s premier whale destinations.